Navid200/xDrip/docs/Connectivity-troubleshoot.md

 If you are using G5 or G6 (or Dexcom One), please ensure your settings match the recommended [G5 settings](./G5-Recommended-Settings.md) or [G6 (or Dex1) settings](./G6-Recommended-Settings.md) respectively.

+If it is a G6 or Dexcom One, have you [activated the transmitter](./Dexcom/NewG6TX_Activation.md)?

 Enable all xDrip notifications under Android Settings &#8722;> Apps & notifications &#8722;> Notifications &#8722;> xDrip+.
 Otherwise, you may not get a pair request notification, which you will need to approve.

 If you are new to xDrip or Dexcom, have a look at the [general information](./Dexcom-Basics.md) to familiarize yourself with the interface and requirements and limitations.